Zilliqa/dev-portal-old/docs/exchanges/exchange-key-whitelisting.md

 # for eg: sudo docker run --rm zilliqa/zilliqa:v7.2.0 -c genkeypair
 03690A37D75D4E0795CCDA3AC1F773DE12F66A312D003A930B7CBFD4DF53E7C8A6 B45E729E98342D015B359A92E029FC73C1DA607EA5A8C16F69AB84142FEC0553
 ```
-The first value from the ouput is public key and second value is private key.Public key has to be shared in advance while submitting KYC form.Private key is required to start seed node.
+The first value from the ouput is public key and second value is private key.
+Public key has to be shared in advance while submitting KYC form.Private key is required to start the seed node.

+### Docker Setup in P2PSeed mode

-If you wish you launch seed node in P2PSeed mode,then please refer to below
-steps for downloading the configuration tarball, and generate a keypair:
+If you wish you launch the seed node in P2PSeed docker mode,then please refer to below steps for downloading the configuration tarball, and generate a keypair:

 ```sh
 # make a separate folder for keys and configuration